ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 # Top of Session Reminders (In Progress)
-1. Improving speech stuff:
+1. I~~improving speech stuff:~~ **Just generally do this, but it's done.**
 	1. Record self, try daily doing this.
 Fastest way to spot what I need to improve.
 	2. Make a sticky-note pre-session that tells me to mirror what others are doing for their energy level.
 Follow big body language, adjust volume to their level.
 	3. Learn how to pause more.
 Cuts down on filler words and non-words.
 		1. Use the FORD method for NPCs: Talk about Family, Occupation, Recreation, or Dreams.
 	4. End your sentences on a lower pitch, otherwise stuff sounds like a question.
-2. At some point during the next session have Thalia roll 2d4 and pick which between those define the scar she gets from her most recent beating.
+2. At some point during the next session have Thalia roll 2d4 and pick which between those define the scar she gets from her most recent beating. **Has yet to be done.**
 3. Maybe the Rat's Nest was nearby some old sorcerer-king tomb thing and it let out a spirit that was once in service to him.
 Consider how Spirits and Sorcerer-Kings interacted back in the days of yore, if at all.
 	- ~~Note for narration that the explosions and activity knocked loose some kind of big stasis pod.
 Like the one that knocked Mobius free, someone or something gets out.~~ **Did that, now write it down.**
+4. Prep Garlic aioli. **Has yet to be done.**
+5. **Prep weather.**
+6. **Complete ten steps.**
+7.
 ## Downtime
 - Emile: 2 Activities in mind, Carouse in Black Market and Volunteer.
 	- Wants to do some interactions between Ophelia Reed and Captain Ansom.
 	- Keep personal identity clean when carousing.
-- Levi:
+- Levi: Activities??
+In mind??
+	- Wants to go with Rupert to assist in the securing the deed.
 - Mobius:
 - Rupert: 2 Activities in mind, Dawn Duel and Militia Patrols for the Silver Order.
 	- Wants to make armor as well, likely with 'I know a guy.'
 	- Potentially training alongside Thalia means that there might be combo attack learning.
+	- Wants to go with Levi to assist in the securing the deed.
 - Thalia: 2 Activities in mind, maybe 3.
 Volunteer, Dawn Duel, and maybe Refugees or a patrol.
 	- Will potentially train alongside Rupert, learn combo attacks this way.
 - **Mutual Scenes:**